inspirehep/author.xml/README.md

 <foaf:Organization id="a27c">
 ```

-I want to go back up to ['How do I fill in the values in author.xml?'](#howfillauthorxml)
+I want to go back up to ['Explanation of data value fields in author.xml'](#tablexmlelements)

 <a name="infoneeded"></a>
 ## Data values obtained elsewhere